 Crick et al (1961)8 is a typical Crick article, rich in big ideas artfully put together but poor in experimental detail.
 You may gain from it the logic leading to their conclusions, but you'll have to go elsewhere to find insight into the nuts and bolts of how the experiment was done.
-One place to go is Crick (1962).9 There you'll find a good description of the principle behind the experiment.
-Another place to look is Benzer (1962),10 where you'll get an overview (or perhaps review) of the T4 system.
-The companion11 to Benzer's 1959 article is another possible resource.
+One place to go is Crick (1962).9 There you'll find a good description of the principle behind the logic of the experiment but not the biology of how theexperiment works.
+For that, a better place is Benzer (1962),10 where you'll get an overview of the T4 system.
 Perhaps the best way of understanding what experiment was done is to do the experiment yourself.
-You can, through the simulation12 provided along with this companion.
+You can, through the simulation11 provided along with this companion.